pierrexyz/pybird/README.md

 Read the docs at [https://pybird.readthedocs.io](https://pybird.readthedocs.io).

 [Here](https://github.com/pierrexyz/pybird/blob/master/run_pybird.ipynb) you can find a simple Jupyter notebook to get started.

+## Getting Started
+If you are a [MontePython 3] user, the code can be installed 'with less than a cup of coffee'.
+* Download the repo
+* Put pybird.py in : your_montepython/montepython/
+* Link the files from the folder montepython_tree/ to your_montepython/
+* Try to run the likelihood of BOSS DR12 CMASS NGC with the param file: montepython_tree/input/eft_highzNGC.param That's it, you are all set!

 ## Architecture
 PyBird consists of the following classes: